 "Sufferance" (15 chapters, Aug 2012-March 2013)

-I decided that the easiest way to list the characters and not to provide unintentional spoilers to new readers is to offer them in order of their first appearance and their basic relationship to the story at that point.
-I will not in most cases be giving a full background or recounting every way in which a character impacts the events as that spoils surprises and intrigue, but you may still pick up some juicy bits about a character that play in the background of the action.
+The easiest way to list the characters and not to provide unintentional spoilers to new readers is to offer them in order of their first appearance and their basic relationship to the story at that point.
+I will not be giving a full background or recounting every way in which a character impacts the events, but you may still pick up some juicy bits about a character that play in the background of the action.

 The main character of the story; most of the events are told through her eyes.